mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 Shen Hui touched her own earlobe.
 "My ears aren't pierced."

 "Come here."
 Man-yi took her by the hand and walked to an old full-length mirror propped outside the shop.
 The mirror was set in a wooden frame, most of the paint long since peeled.
-Man-yi stood behind her, looking at her through the glass.
+Man-yi stood behind her, looking at her in the glass.
 Then she reached up and swept the hair back from Shen Hui's ear, baring it.
 Her fingers paused on the curve of the ear, their warmth distinct.
 Shen Hui watched in the mirror as her ear was exposed.
 Man-yi's fingers traced the arc of the ear down to the lobe and pinched it gently.

 "You have lovely ears," Man-yi said to the mirror, her voice just behind Shen Hui's ear, her breath brushing the back of her neck.
 "What a pity."

 Shen Hui saw Man-yi's face in the mirror.
 Her chin was almost resting on Shen Hui's shoulder.
-The two of them overlapped in that mottled old glass—Man-yi's apricot yellow and Shen Hui's white.
+The two of them overlapped in that mottled old glass, Man-yi's apricot yellow and Shen Hui's white.
 Shen Hui's heartbeat quickened, quickened until her chest felt faintly tight.
 She wanted to step sideways but her feet wouldn't obey.

 "Wait."
 Man-yi let go and began speaking Cantonese with the shop owner.

 Shen Hui stood alone before the mirror.
 Her earlobe still held a little warmth where it had been touched.
 In the glass her cheeks were flushed; she quickly pressed the back of her hand to her face.

 Man-yi came back shortly, holding a pair of very small pearl ear clips.
-"Clips—no piercing needed.
+"Clips, no piercing needed.
 Come, hold still."
 She rose onto her toes, taking the ear clip to Shen Hui's lobe.
-Her left hand steadied Shen Hui's jaw, her right held the clip between three fingers—click—it was on.
+Her left hand steadied Shen Hui's jaw; her right held the clip between three fingers.
+Click.
+It was on.
 The pearl was tiny, rice-grain size, cool against the lobe.

 Man-yi stepped back half a step, studied it, then leaned in again to adjust the angle.
-In the adjustment her fingers brushed the side of Shen Hui's neck—grazed a thin cord of tendon.
+In the adjustment her fingers brushed the side of Shen Hui's neck, grazing a thin cord of tendon.
 Shen Hui's neck contracted.

 "Ticklish?"
 Man-yi's lips curved.